Real-hackbard/Plugin-Creator/README.md

 end;
 ```

-* After the driver is built, the PlugInDemo project starts.
+* After the driver is build, the PlugInDemo project starts.
 * Loading the plugin driver into the main program.

 ```pascal